Unveiling new quantum phases in the Shastry-Sutherland compound SrCu2(BO3)2up to the saturation magnetic field: Results

 First, we discuss the results of the sound velocity.
-Figure \ref{fig:us}(a) shows the relative changes of the sound velocity $\Delta v/v_0$ for the $c_{11}$ mode (multiplied by 10) and the $c_{66}$ mode.
-The results obtained by using the non-destructive magnet are shown by the black curves. $\Delta v/v_0$ is significantly larger for the $c_{66}$ than $c_{11}$ mode, which is consistent with the previous study \cite{PhysRevLett.86.4847}.
+Figure \ref{fig:us}a shows the relative changes of the sound velocity $\Delta v/v_0$ for the $c_{11}$ mode (multiplied by 10) and the $c_{66}$ mode.
+The results obtained by using the non-destructive magnet are shown by the black curves. $\Delta v/v_0$ is significantly larger for the $c_{66}$ than for the $c_{11}$ mode, which is consistent with the previous study \cite{PhysRevLett.86.4847}.
 Clear anomalies are observed at 27, 33, 40, and 74 T, corresponding to the onsets of the 1/8, 1/4, 1/3, and 2/5 plateau phases, in line with published high-field results \cite{PhysRevLett.111.137204,Jaime12404}.
-The results above the 1/2 plateau are obtained by the STC experiments (colored curves).
-Therefore, the experimental error ($\pm 10\%$ of $\Delta v/v_0$) is larger than that obtained in a non-destructive pulsed magnet ($\pm 3\%$ of $\Delta v/v_0$).
+The results above the 1/2 plateau are obtained by the single-turn coil (STC) experiments (colored curves).
+Therefore, the experimental error ($\pm 10\%$ of $\Delta v/v_0$) is larger than that estimated from the non-destructive pulsed-magnet experiments ($\pm 3\%$ of $\Delta v/v_0$).
 Nevertheless, the relative changes in $\Delta v/v_0$ are reliable and qualitatively well reproduced.
 The sound velocity of the $c_{66}$ mode stays constant at $\Delta v/v_0=-50\%$ in the 1/2 plateau phase.
 This is a surprising result because such a large softening is usually observed at the phase boundary when a soft mode leads to a lattice distortion \cite{Luthi}.
 The strong softening persists up to 116 T, which is slightly higher than the end of the 1/2 plateau (108 T) reported by the magnetization measurement \cite{PhysRevLett.111.137204}.
 At 116 T, $\Delta v/v_0$ shows a drastic increase.
 Another anomaly is observed at 126 T, where the slope of $\Delta v/v_0$ changes.
 One more anomaly is detected at 140 T, where $\Delta v/v_0$ discontinuously increases and saturates at the level of $+20\%$.
+The slight difference between the field up- and down-sweeps might be due to the temperature change and/or the lattice dynamics at the magneto-structural transitions.
 In contrast to the $c_{66}$ mode, the $c_{11}$ mode reveals no clear anomaly above 80~T within our experimental resolution.